 Adopting an appropriate international IP strategy can be vital for your business, and making the right choices is very important.
 There are many aspects to consider, such as:

 - should you only get patents in countries where you are manufacturing your product?

 - or is it better to get patents in the countries you are most likely to sell your product?

-- should you have a European patent in all of the member states, or would selecting a few countries suit your business needs?
+- should you have a European patent in all of the member states of the European Patent Convention, or would selecting a few countries suit your business needs

 There are a variety of routes to obtaining IP protection internationally.
 An attorney can use international IP conventions and treaties to your advantage.